Bitcoin

 The company Ripple first started as RipplePay in 2004.
 Created by software developer Ryan Fugger, the site allowed community members to extend credit to each other.
 The earliest form of the site didn’t have its own cryptocurrency.

 In 2011, computer programmer Jed McCaleb developed XRP and its blockchain.
 He asked Fugger if he would consider letting XRP launch on RipplePay as a coin for seamless money transfer.
 Fugger agreed, and they formed a company called NewCoin to launch Ripple and XRP in 2012.
-This company later changed its name to OpenCoin, then Ripple.
+This company later changed its name to OpenCoin and then Ripple.

 Ripple currently exists as an alternative network to the Society for Worldwide Interbank Financial Telecommunication, a.k.a.
 SWIFT, the current standard system for international payments.
 Ripple provides fast cross-border transactions between larger financial institutions such as banks.
 It offers quick currency exchange and payment settlement services using various fiat currencies and cryptocurrencies.